 Trauma Sensitive Yoga assumes anyone in the yoga room or studio may have been exposed to trauma in their lifetime and that something that happens in the yoga room may unintentionally trigger a negative reaction.
 To manage this, yoga instruction follows certain principles designed to minimize these triggers and most importantly, the yoga practice, including the asanas (postures) breathing and philosophy is sequenced to heal trauma, or as some would suggest, remove the effects of trauma from one's psyche.

-As an energy healing art, Reiki has an uncanny ability to bring a sense of calm, to help remove stuck thoughts and feelings and to move energy through the body, sometimes removing pain.
+As a healing art, Reiki has an uncanny ability to bring a sense of calm, to help remove stuck thoughts and feelings and to move energy through the body, sometimes removing pain.
 The methods appear to be so simple!
 However, the energy that flows in to the chakras through gentle, hands-on touch, is amazing!

 I am currently (February, 2021) studying for Master Reiki designation with my Master Reiki teacher, Sojourner Walker Williams.
-In December, 2018 I completed a second degree certification in Reiki following the Usui lineage.
+In December, 2018 I completed a second degree certification following the Usui lineage.
 Reiki (Ray-Key), translated in Japanese as "universal life force" is considered an energy healing administered with hands on or from a distance to provide "extra energy" for whatever one is managing.
 While the Usui lineage can be traced to Japan, Reiki principles can be traced to Ancient Egypt and many of its symbols and concepts directly derive from this African lineage.
 At some point, Reiki sessions will be scheduled in office, but at any time can be done from a distance.

 Thai Yoga Massage

-Thai yoga massage is an ancient Thai style healing modality that includes soft tisse (sen line) manipulation, as well as assisted yoga postures, breathwork and meditation.
+Thai yoga massage is an ancient Thai style healing modality that includes soft tissue (sen line) manipulation, as well as assisted yoga postures, breathwork and meditation.
 It is not at all like a deep tissue Swedish style massage one would receive from a massage therapist.
 The benefit though is deep relaxation.

 I studied Thai Yoga massage with a trusted teacher healer in La Plata, Maryland, Cindy Johannessen, owner of Live Out Loud Yoga and Pole Studio.